ioulian/frontend-workflow/README.md

 If you don't like a feature, you can disable it and write another one.

 [1] However, there are some JavaScript components included, that are written for our projects and are handy tools, but here again, you are free to not use them.
-If you don't want to use them, remove them from entry points in `webpack.common.js`.
+If you don't want to use them, remove them from `src/project/Site.js`.

 By default they are loaded as separate files, you can un-comment them (in `webpack.common.js`) if you do not wish to use them.